ivanBalev/ivanBalev/README.md

 - 🔭 I’m currently working on a friend's arts & crafts store
-- 🌱 I’m currently learning Next.js, Tailwind CSS, Medusajs
+- 🌱 I’m currently learning Next.js, Tailwind CSS and Medusajs
 - 🚗 Fun fact: I can name a car's make and model by the sound of its engine

 ---